‘Surreal’: 6th Street mass shooting witnesses describe the moment shots fired in downtown Austin

 AUSTIN (KXAN) — It began like any other night on Austin’s world-famous 6th Street: music blaring as partygoers crowded the sidewalks and bars — then the gunshots sounded.

 It happened just before 1:30 a.m.
-Saturday morning at 400 E. 6th Street, near Trinity Street, where at least 13 people were injured after a suspect opened fire in the heart of Austin’s entertainment district.
+Saturday morning at 400 E. 6th Street, near Trinity Street, where one person died and at least 13 others were injured after a suspect opened fire in the heart of Austin’s entertainment district.

 “Everything was totally fine,” witness Matt Perlstein said. “… there were just so many people in the street.
 And we just heard like, nine — a bunch — gunshots going off.
 Everyone got on the ground.
 We couldn’t even comprehend what was going on at the time.
 It’s still difficult to comprehend.”